List of regular mini-sections in Private Eye: Pedantry Corner

 A sub-section of the letters page devoted to pedantic corrections of or additions to previous articles or readers' letters.
 Under its previous title, 'Pedants Corner', this included several letters on the use of the apostrophe in "Pedants'", which has variously appeared as "Pedants", "Pedant's" or "Ped'ants Corner".
-It was renamed "Pedantry Corner" in 2008 following a readers' suggestion.
+It was renamed "Pedantry Corner" in 2008 following a reader’s suggestion.